Chapter 31 : Beautiful

 With a very definitive snap, the lid to my phone broke off and fell onto Ryan’s cushy cream carpeting.
 I gasped and dropped quickly to my knees, hoping to Dear Merlin above that my hair was hiding the blush blooming across my face.

 “What?”
-I squeaked at chipmunk pitch, hands shaking as I scrambled for the broken piece.
+I squeaked at chipmunk pitch, hands shaking as I scrambled for the broken pieces of my phone.
 RIP Swagmobile, you will be missed.
 “James Potter?
 No—not in a million years—I’ve, uh, never heard that name in my life—What?—I plead The Fifth!—No hablo ingles!”

-Ryan turned around, leaning against the dresser as he watched the spectacle that was A Genuine Agatha Bennet Freakout, eyebrows raised in amusement.
+Ryan turned around, leaning against the dresser as he watched the spectacle that was A Genuine Agatha Bennett Freakout™.
+His eyebrows were raised in amusement.
 “And that just gave me the answer to my question.”

 I clambered onto the white duvet of Ryan’s bed, perching on the edge and trying to assume as casual a position as I could.
-I shook out my hair, pursing my lips.
+I shook out my hair, pursing my lips in attempted nonchalance.
 Great, now I just looked like I was trying to pose for swimsuit modeling.
 How did normal people act, again?
 I seemed to have forgotten.

 “Take it from me, Ryan, there is absolutely nothing going on between James Potter and I.”

 He nodded firmly.
 “Mhmm.
-I could tell especially by the way you punched him in the face at the party.”
+I could tell especially from the way you punched him in the face at the party.”

 He grinned.
-“You’ve got a nice right hook.”
+“You’ve got a mean right hook.”

 “Oh my god,” I dropped everything—the Swagmobile, its amputated shell—into my lap and buried my face in my hands.
 “I am so mortified.”

 There was a long silence.
-For a moment, I thought that Ryan might have left, abandoning me in his room so that I could stew in my embarrassment alone (Thank God).
-But then I felt a gentle hand on my shoulder.
+For a moment, I thought that Ryan might have left, abandoning me in his room so that I could stew in my embarrassment alone.
+But then I felt the gentle pressure from his hand on my shoulder.